Information on COVID-19 for Patients

 - Consider all reasonable ways to limit the time spent in hospitals, day units, clinics or GP surgeries as these areas are likely to have the greatest number of infected people.
 This can be done through health professional home visits (View Health, home doctor) and telehealth services using Facetime, Whatsapp etc (bulk-billed Medicare item numbers have been created to cover the cost of these);

 - Do not travel.
 People returning from overseas are required to self-isolate for 14 days.
-Border closures between most Australian states and territories are in effect.
-Anyone traveling into states and territories with border closures will be required to self-isolate for 14 days.
+Border restrictions between some Australian states and territories are in effect.
+Anyone traveling into states and territories with border restrictions apply will be required to follow the current State Government advise concerning self-isolation.

-Note: wearing a mask does not prevent infection, however, masks likely reduce the spread of infection in people who have COVID-19.
-If you wear a mask it is important you wear it properly (over your mouth and nose) and do not touch your face to make adjustments, which may potentially increasing the risk of infection.
+Note: masks are mandatory in some States If you wear a mask it is important you wear it properly (over your mouth and nose) and do not touch your face to make adjustments, which may potentially increasing the risk of infection.

 If you have: